TypeScript with Express

 import type { OllamaToolCall, OllamaToolSchema } from "./toolbox.js"

-import { getWeather, TOOLBOX, toolInvoke } from "./toolbox.js"
+import { TOOLBOX, getWeather, toolInvoke } from "./toolbox.js"

-Next add or update the following interfaces:
+Next update the following types:

 type Location = {